 Reviewing the best ETF brokers in the UK

-Let’s take a closer look at the features of these ETF trading platforms, to assess their advantages and disadvantages.
+Let’s take a closer look at the features of these UK-based ETF trading platforms to assess their advantages and disadvantages.

-1. eToro: Simple-to-use ETF broker offering demo and social trading
+1. eToro: Simple-to-use UK ETF broker offering demo and social trading

-With more than 35.5 million users, eToro is a popular social trading platform that caters to both novice and experienced investors.
-Its unique social trading features allow users to follow and copy the trades of successful traders, offering a hands-off approach to investing.
+eToro’s unique social trading features enable users to follow and replicate the trades of successful traders, providing a hands-off approach to investing.

-The platform has quite a few positives for those attempting to trade ETFs.
-It doesn’t charge commission to open or close ETF positions, though there will likely be charges from the fund company.
-For example, to buy SPY, the ongoing charges are around 0.095% per year.
+The platform, founded in 2007, has quite a few positives for those attempting to trade ETFs.
+It doesn’t charge commissions to open or close ETF positions, though there will likely be charges from the fund company.
+For example, to own SPY, the ongoing charges are around 0.095% per year.

-Another edge that eToro has is a demo account, allowing newbie investors to get their feet wet, whether they plan to invest in ETFs or any of the company’s other instruments.
+Another advantage that eToro has is a demo account, which allows new investors to get their feet wet, whether they plan to invest in ETFs or any of the company’s other instruments.

 eToro also offers investors the ability to own fractional shares of ETFs (or stocks, for that matter) for as little as $10.
 That means a lower barrier for many younger investors.